 Unless you have a pre-existing food allergy, there is no evidence that pregnant women need to avoid foods associated with allergies to prevent your baby from developing a food allergy.

 Good calories – these are the ones that matter most!
 If you make up the bulk of your diet from nutritionally dense food it can help you keep your weight in check.
 It means you’re eating just what you need to, and not a load of extras.

 Hollow victories – empty calories are simply that.
 These come from foods high in saturated fat, salt and sugar, without much else in the way of nutrients.
 Examples include sugary drinks, biscuits, chocolate, chips and cakes.
 So while you still need to burn them off, your body doesn’t get the benefit of a good range of nutrients.
 Making these occasional treats, not regular snacks will help you maintain a balanced diet and appropriate weight gain.
 Also prepare foods and drinks that are low in fat (especially saturated fats), and with little or no added sugar and salt.

 Drink plenty of water to keep well hydrated, in pregnancy aim for least nine cups of fluids (including plain water and milk) each day if you can.

 Caffeine - too much caffeine can increase the risk of a low birth weight baby, and it’s also been linked with miscarriage.
-Limit your caffeine intake to less than 200mg a day, and do not drink energy drinks.
-This is roughly equivalent to two small cappuccinos, or 3 cups of plunger coffee, or 4 cups of black tea.
+During pregnancy limit your caffeine intake to less than 200mg a day, and do not drink energy drinks.
+This is roughly equivalent to 1 cappuccino or 4 cups of black tea.